chpoit/utsushis-charm/README.md

 - Please use the default settings of `black` to format the python source code.

 # TODOS:
+- [ ] Implement a "monkey brain" way to identify kanji where I will have pictures of all skills and do a similarity check on all of them if the language is Japanese or Chinese, and possibly Korean, but Korean may be omitted since the characters are simpler.
 - [ ] Add an "Eager" mode where only a fraction of the frames are kept (should try to calculate the min frames to change to a charm and double or 1.5 times it)
-- [ ] Maybe finish the "charm value calculator #23" (The more I worked on it the less I find it useful)
+- [ ] ~~Maybe finish the "charm value calculator #23" (The more I worked on it the less I find it useful)~~ I Will not be working on it anymore for the [reasons explained here](https://old.reddit.com/r/MonsterHunterMeta/comments/vs2tle/sunbreakrise_easily_extract_all_your_charms/ifpec3o/)
 - [ ] Maybe add a "This charm isn'T actully empty" thing.
 Some of my Special Ammo Boost lvl2s are just invisible (might be related to something else)
 - [ ] Improve the skill corrections UI/behavior
 - [ ] Make the code not a mess